Okay, I'll tell you what I got going on here, folks.

 I said, Mary, I hate to tell you, I only know what I read, and you know how little I trusted that.

-But from what I've read, it sounds like we had a bunch of bad actors and a bunch of malcontent athletes over there making uh fools of themselves.
+But from what I've read, it sounds like we had a bunch of bad actors and a bunch of malcontent athletes over there making fools of themselves.

 It sounds to me like if what I read is true, that the ESPN sports culture has now come full circle.

-Is it Bowde Miller or Bodie Miller?
+Is it Bode Miller or Bode Miller?

 He's up till midnight drinking.

-I didn't disappoint myself.
+Yeah, I didn't disappoint myself.

 I didn't have any great expectations.